burlachenkok/exploring-python3/python3-note.md

 ## Basic Data Types

-Python has a number of basic types including integers, floats, booleans, and strings.
+Python has several basic types including integers, floats, booleans, and strings.
 These data types behave in ways that are familiar to other programming languages.

 ```python
 x = 3